top of page

 Blanton Museum of Art: SoundSpace - Biosounds

 In the Fall of 2018, Julie was invited to participate in Biosounds with a sound installation exhibit linking music, medicine, and the body.
 Julie decided to explore the soundscape of MRIs and their effect on the psyche.
 Her installation, titled M-R-I: Melodic Rhythm Improvisation, consisted of a 13-minute recording of a brain MRI scan which she used as the background for vocal improvisations.
 Her goal was to associate the jarring sounds of an MRI with music, providing an escape from the confined space and comfort during this procedure.
-Julie considers this her most impactful project of 2018 and enjoyed the challenge of bridging science, music, and medicine to create a musical piece in a fine art context.
+Julie considers this her most impactful project of 2018 and enjoyed the challenge of bridging science, music, and medicine to create a musical piece in a fine arts context.

 University of Texas: OLLI LAMP